makrai/notes/castro-1906-multimod-sarcasm-cited.md

 # 7 Conclusion

-* we developed models that leverage three mods: text, speech, and visual signals
+* we developed models that leverage three modalities: text, speech, and visual
   * We also experimented with the integration of context and speaker info
 * future challenges for multimodal sarcasm detection

 ## Multimodal fusion: So far, we have only explored early fusion

-* Future work could investigate advanced spatiotemporal fusion strategies (
+* Future work could investigate advanced spatiotemporal fusion strategies
-  * eg Tensor-Fusion (Zadeh 2017), CCA (Hotelling, 1936)) to better encode the
+  * eg Tensor-Fusion (Zadeh 2017), CCA (Hotelling, 1936)
 * fusion strategies that can better model incongruity among modalities

 ## Multiparty conversation

 * multimodal ~> better relationship modeling (Majumder 2018), and
-* exploit models that provide gesture, facial and pose information (Cao 2018).
+* exploit models that provide gesture, facial and pose information (Cao 2018)

 ## Neural baselines

 * high quality vs corpus size
-* the occurrence of sarcastic utterances itself is scanty.
-To focus on effects
+* the occurrence of sarcastic utterances is scanty
 * we chose a balanced version of the dataset with a limited size => the problem of over-fitting in complex neural models
   * SVM classifiers perform better than CNNs
-* solutions involving pre-training, transfer learning, domain adaption, or low-parameter models.
+* solutions involving pre-training, transfer learning, domain adaption, or low-parameter models

 ## Sarcasm detection in conversational context